 “Core Service” is service from the electrical corporation Core Portfolio.
 Core Service prices shall include all Core Portfolio costs, and for each customer class shall be an average price based on an equal cents per kWh allocation of all Core Portfolio costs, adjusted for customer class load profiles and time variation of costs.
 Within each customer class, rates for Core Service shall provide time-differentiated price signals through advanced metering or consumption-based tiered rate design.

-“Core Portfolio” consists of the assets dedicated to public utility service as defined in section 377.
+“Core Portfolio” consists of the assets dedicated to service of a public utility’s bundled service customers as defined in section 377.

 ‘Term Service” is optional service from the electrical corporation pursuant to negotiated agreements under the jurisdiction of the commission.
-The commission shall authorize the electrical corporation to offer one, two and three year options.
+The commission shall authorize the electrical corporation to offer one, two and three year Term Service options.

-“Spot Market Service” is optional service from the electrical corporation on a day-to-day basis based on prevailing wholesale spot market prices incurred by the electrical corporation.
-Large Customers and Medium Customers electing non-core status shall have the option of subscribing to Term Service.
+“Spot Market Service” is service from the electrical corporation on a day- to-day basis based on prevailing spot market prices and shall include all generation-related costs incurred by the electrical corporation to provide retail electric service.
+This service is available for Large Customers and Medium Customers whose service from a Direct Access provider has been interrupted, or who have failed to elect or be deemed to elect either Direct Access, Core Service or Term Service.

 “Transition Date” shall be January 1, 2003 or 120 days after a finding by the CPUC that there is a viable retail market in California and a report by the Western States Coordinating Council that there is a 15% summer reserve margin, whichever is later.